g-leech/argmin-gravitas/_includes/favs/blogs.md

 Bryan Caplan - first I ignore, then I mock him, then I fight him, then Zach Weiner - a fine picture of self-invention
-David Pearce - when the facts get weird my views get weird Tom Sittler - Frightened in the silence, frightened, but thinking very hard Ozy Frantz - gender is not a universal toxin, and gender studies is even useful Buck Shlegeris - the sheer authority of shrugging Caspar Oesterheld - to see the universe as small
+David Pearce - when the facts get weird my views get weird Tom Adamcewski - Frightened in the silence, frightened, but thinking very hard Ozy Frantz - gender is not a universal toxin, and gender studies is even useful Buck Shlegeris - the sheer authority of shrugging Caspar Oesterheld - to see the universe as small